Duffew/battleships/README.md

 ![bug 1 - the problem](screenshots/battle_bugs_1_problem.png)

 The problem in the code was an error in the 'for' loop for iterating ship placement.
-I had made reference to two [x] coordiantes rather than [x][y].
+I had made reference to two [x] coordinates rather than [x][y].

 ![bug 1 - the code problem](screenshots/battle_bugs_1_code_problem.png)